Skip to content

-Vega, Alpha Lyrae (α Lyr), is a bright white main sequence star located only 25 light years from Earth.
-With an apparent magnitude of 0.026, it is the brightest star in the constellation Lyra and the fifth brightest star in the sky, after Sirius, Canopus, Alpha Centauri and Arcturus.
-Vega is also the second brightest star in the northern celestial hemisphere, slightly fainter only than Arcturus and just outshining Capella.
+Vega, Alpha Lyrae (α Lyr), is a bright white main sequence star located 25.04 light-years from Earth in the northern constellation Lyra.
+With an apparent magnitude of 0.026, it is the fifth brightest star in the sky, after Sirius, Canopus, Alpha Centauri and Arcturus.
+Vega is the second brightest star in the northern celestial hemisphere.
+It is only slightly fainter than Arcturus and just outshines Capella.

 Star type

-Vega has the spectral classification A0V, indicating a white star on the main sequence, still fusing hydrogen to helium in its core.
-The star has more than twice the Sun’s mass and radius.
-With a surface temperature of 9,600 K, it shines with 40 solar luminosities.
-Its estimated age is about 455 million years.
+Vega has the spectral classification A0V, indicating a white star on the main sequence, still fusing hydrogen into helium in its core.
+The star has a mass of 2.135 solar masses and a radius between 2.362 and 2.818 times that of the Sun.
+With a surface temperature of 9,602 K, it shines with 40.12 solar luminosities.
+Vega is a relatively young star, with an estimated age of about 455 million years.

-Even though it is only about a tenth the age of the Sun, having twice its mass means that it will also live only a tenth of the Sun’s lifetime.
+Even though Vega is only about a tenth the age of the Sun, having twice the Sun’s mass means that it will live only a tenth of the Sun’s lifetime.
 These days, Vega is close to the midpoint of its life cycle.
-It will become an M-type red giant in about 500 million years, after it stops fusing hydrogen in its core, and eventually lose most of its mass and evolve into a white dwarf.
+It will become an M-type red giant in about 500 million years, after it stops fusing hydrogen in its core.

 Planet search